-A risk management method that FHA has already begun to employ is to tier downpayment with credit scores and possibly other loan characteristics.
-Increasing FHA's minimum downpayment requirement would immediately improve FHA's risk profile on new business.
-An increase of the minimum downpayment from 3.5 percent to 5 percent would reduce expected losses to the MMI Fund through lower default rates and lower loss severity in the event of default.
+Increasing FHA's minimum downpayment requirement would immediately improve FHA's risk profile on new business, but possibly at an unacceptable social cost.

+An increase of the minimum downpayment from 3.5 percent to 5 percent for FHA-insured loans would reduce expected losses to the MMI Fund through lower default rates and lower loss severity in the event of default.
 This step would increase the economic value of future books of business, but obviously would do nothing to reduce losses already on the books.
-It should be noted that the government sponsored enterprises (GSEs), Fannie Mae and Freddie Mac, price differently based on LTVs.
+Moreover, the performance of the 2010 - 2012 books clearly indicates that higher downpayments are not a necessary condition for a strong performing book.
+It should be noted that the enterprises GSEs, Fannie Mae and Freddie Mac, price differently based on LTVs.
 For example, Fannie Mae charges an additional loan level price adjustment of 50 basis points for loans with LTVs between 95 and 97 percent.